 Attested: Mentioned by all the main ancient sources, including Ptolemy 2,3,17 Εβορακον, Ravenna Cosmography Eburacum, Antonine ItineraryEburacum and Eburaco, plus various inscriptions and early writers, sometimes with vowel U, sometimes with O.

 Name origin: Latin ebur (whose genitive eboris contains an O) ‘ivory’, referring to boars' tusks, offers a perfect fit to the observed name.
 The -acum part was a common adjectival ending seen in early place names, especially in Gaul.
-York's later strong association with boars has been dismissed as a reinterpretation based upon Germanic words such OE eofor ‘wild boar’, but, long before Romans lost control of York, a traveller from there set up a stone altar in Bordeaux with a detailed image of a boar on one side, securely dated to AD 237.
+York's later strong association with boars has been dismissed as a reinterpretation based upon Germanic words such Old English eofor ‘wild boar’, but, long before Romans lost control of York, a traveller from there set up a stone altar in Bordeaux with a detailed image of a boar on one side, securely dated to AD 237.
 How *ebur- may have evolved linguistically is discussed at length here.